-The vines can grow anywhere from 4 to 10 ft. (h) by 12 to 24 in. (w) The size of the vine will depend on the growing conditions.
-Canary Creeper prefers warm temperatures and warm climates will provide a longer growing season.
+The vines can grow anywhere from 4 to 10 feet (height) by 12 to 24 inches (width).
+The size of the vine will depend on the growing conditions.
+Canary creeper prefers warm temperatures and warm climates will provide a longer growing season.

 Canary creeper is such a delicate looking vine and flower that you usually see it growing by itself, on trellises.
 It climbs best on thin structures that it can easily wrap around.
 You could even use string to train it along a railing or porch.

 Even though the yellow flowers are bright, they can fade at a distance.
 Growing them near complementary colors like blues, purples, and deep reds will provide a background to highlight them.

-Soil: Canary Creeper likes a neutral to slightly acidic soil pH between 6.1 and 7.2.
-It does not need a rich soil, although some organic matter will keep it growing and blooming without additional fertilizer.
+- Soil: Canary creeper likes a neutral to slightly acidic soil pH between 6.1 and 7.2.
+It does not need rich soil, although some organic matter will keep it growing and blooming without additional fertilizer.

 - Planting: Canary creeper is usually grown from seed.
 As with most vines, it's hard to keep them from getting tangled with other plants, so nurseries don't tend to carry them.

 The seeds have a hard shell and benefit from scarification before planting.
 The easiest method is to soak them overnight.
 If you're really ambitious, you can rub them gently with some sandpaper and then soak them overnight.
 Seeds should germinate within 10 days.

 If direct sown, thin seedlings to about 1 foot apart, when they are 4 to 5 inches tall.